onox/orka/README.md

 - **Atmosphere and terrain**.
 Render a realistic atmosphere or adaptive tessellated terrain.

 - **Windows and input devices**.
-Use [AWT][url-awt] to manage input devices like the pointer, keyboard, and gamepads, and windows that can display 3D graphics.
+Use the built-in [window toolkit][url-awt] to manage input devices like the pointer, keyboard, and gamepads, and windows that can display 3D graphics.
-It has a similar purpose as GLFW and SDL.
+It has a similar purpose as GLFW and SDL, but is fully written in Ada.

 - **Gamepads**.
 Apply mappings from
 [SDL gamecontroller database][url-sdl-gamecontroller-db],